eporetsky/PhosBoost/README.md

 <a name="browser"></a>
 ## 5. Genome browser

-This part generates a gff3 file from the genomic gff3 and annotate with the PhosBoost prediction results and the DIAMOND pairwise alignment analysis results.
+This part generates a new gff3 file from the genomic gff3 and annotate with the PhosBoost prediction results and the DIAMOND pairwise alignment analysis results.
 The output gff3 can be uploaded directly to a JBrowse genome browser to visualize the phosphosites on specific genes.
-The coordinates of each protein were mapped to the genomic coordiantes of the encoding three basepair codon.
+The coordinates of each protein were mapped to the genomic coordiantes of the encoding three-basepair codon.

 ```
 # $1 - Name of GFF3 file